wiryonolau/docker-whmcs-reseller/README.md

 |smtp|smtp server to send mail only.
 This is required so a sendmail request from application not run synchronusly.
 Can be set using gmail smtp. see configuration [here](https://hub.docker.com/r/namshi/smtp/).|
 |sftp|sftp server to access all folder inside ./app.
 See configuration [here](https://hub.docker.com/r/atmoz/sftp)|

 If you use smtp service without any option, it might not be able to send email due to blacklisted by real server.
-In case it is blocked, for development purpose you can create a gmail account ( without 2FA enable ), and pass the credential to GMAIL_USER and GMAIL_PASSWORD environment to the smtp service.
+In case it is blocked, for development purpose you can create a gmail account ( disable 2FA, enable Less Secure App ), and pass the credential to GMAIL_USER and GMAIL_PASSWORD environment in the smtp service.

 ## Docker Environment Variable ##